Finch Robot Loan Program

 To ensure that teachers, librarians, and volunteers are prepared to use the Finches when they arrive, we are creating a number of sample activities in the spirit of the Hour of Code project.
 Our activities will take anywhere from 30 minutes to several hours to complete, and are designed to be accessible to anyone, even novice programmers.
 We strongly encourage loan program participants to contribute their own activities, so that the knowledge base around using the Finches continues to grow.

 We hope that the Finch robot loan program will enage and inspire kids around the country to learn coding and computational thinking skills.
-Please encourage your schools and libraries to apply now!
+Please encourage your schools and libraries to apply by January 26th!